Showing posts with label trails. Show all posts

 Started the morning with a free Cheese, Egg, and Chicken Bagel (breakfast) from Chick-fil-A.

-We stopped to get our pool water checked at CE Pools and to pick up some more chemicals.
+We stopped by CE Pools to have our pool water tested and pick up more chemicals.

 We stopped at Helping Hands for our weekly B-12 shots.